Easy Sugar-Free Salted Caramel Sauce

 - Don’t walk away – This is crucial.
 Caramel can quickly burn, so don’t walk away from it until you reach the cooling down step.

 - Be Patient – The first couple of times that I made this sauce, I thought it was never going to turn into a thick, buttery caramel sauce.
-But, let me assure you guys, it does…you just need a little patience 🙂 It won’t be super thick when it’s first poured into a glass air-tight container, but it will thicken up as it completely cools down!
+But, let me assure you guys, it does…you just need a little patience.
+It also won’t be super thick when it’s first poured into a glass air-tight container, but it will thicken up as it cools down.

 - Have all the ingredients at the ready – Again, caramel can burn fast.
 So, make sure you have all your ingredients measured out and ready to go, before starting the cooking process.
 (This is one of the few recipes that I really prepare for, before I start cooking!)

-- Reheat it in 15-second increments – When it comes to reheating this sauce, it is best to warm it up slowly.
-If you are going to use a microwave, then reheat the sauce in 15-second increments, stirring in between, until it reaches your desired consistency.
-If you reheat it in a saucepan, do so in a saucepan, over a low-medium heat, stirring frequently.
+- Reheat it in 15-second increments – When it comes to reheating this sauce, I find it best to do in a saucepan, over a medium-high heat, stirring frequently.

 Easy Sugar-Free Salted Caramel Sauce